 Each group training session shall be attended by at least two Members, one of which is to be designated as leader.
-Try to have both male and female members present at each event that involves children and/or vulnerable adults.
+Try to have both a man and a woman present at each mixed-age event.

-Ringing teachers must avoid one-to-one working with children.
-Make sure there is another adult present.
+Ringing teachers MUST avoid one-to-one working with children.
+Always make sure there is another adult present.

 Keep a record of teaching activity and who else is present.

 Do not take children alone in a car, however short the journey.

 Do not take children to your home as part of your organisation’s activity.

 Do not allow children or vulnerable adults to use inappropriate language or behaviour unchallenged, or use such language yourself.